US Festival

-The US Festival is the name of two early 1980s music and culture festivals held near San Bernardino, California.
+The US Festivals were two music and culture festivals held near San Bernardino, California in the early 1980s.

 Background

 Steve Wozniak, cofounder of Apple and creator of the Apple I and Apple II personal computers, believed that the 1970s were the "Me" generation.
 He intended the US Festivals, with Bill Graham's participation, to encourage the 1980s to be more community-oriented and combine technology with rock music.
 The first was held Labor Day weekend in September 1982, and the second less than nine months later, over Memorial Day weekend in May 1983.

 Wozniak paid for the construction of a new open-air field venue and an enormous state-of-the-art temporary stage at Glen Helen Regional Park near Devore.
 This site was later to become home to the Glen Helen Amphitheater.
 The festival stage has resided at Disneyland in Anaheim since 1985, and has operated under various names and functions as the Videopolis dance club, the Videopolis Theatre, and the Fantasyland Theatre.